 Required Submission Materials

 Items to submit by email to David Pletincks, Music Committee Chair, by September 30:

 - A scanned copy of the completed 2020 Entry Form (PDF) with signatures

 - A PDF copy of the music manuscript

-- An MP3 recording of a choir singing the composition
+- An MP3 recording of a chorus singing the composition

 David Pletincks, Music Committee Chair